-F. Accounts Receivable - Accounts receivable are based on gross charges, reduced by explicit price concessions, discounts provided to qualifying individuals as part of the Organization's financial assistance policy and implicit price concessions.
+E. Accounts Receivable - Accounts receivable are based on gross charges, reduced by explicit price concessions, discounts provided to qualifying individuals as part of the Organization's financial assistance policy and implicit price concessions.
 Estimates for explicit price concessions are based on contracts, payment terms for relevant prospective payment systems and historical experience adjusted for economic conditions and other trends affecting the Organization's ability to collect outstanding amounts.

 For receivables associated with self-pay residents (which include both residents without insurance and residents with deductible and copayment balances due for which third-party coverage exists for part of the bill), the Organization records significant implicit price concessions in the period of service based on adjustments to the amount the Organization is willing to accept in exchange for services provided.
-Under ASC 326, the Organization may record an additional allowance for credit losses based on adjustments to the amount the Organization believed it was entitled to, but was unable to collect due to credit loss.
+Under GAAP, the Organization may record an additional allowance for credit losses based on adjustments to the amount the Organization believed it was entitled to, but was unable to collect due to credit loss.
 Any amounts determined to be uncollectible are charged to credit loss expense when the determination is made.
-The allowance for credit losses amounted to \$40,000 at December 31, 2023.
+The allowance for credit losses amounted to \$46,689 and \$40,000 at December 31, 2024 and 2023, respectively.
 Collection of some accounts receivable in the normal course of business is dependent on payment by the Medicare program.
-Gross amounts included in accounts receivable due from these programs amounted to \$136,750 in 2023.
+Gross amounts included in accounts receivable due from these programs amounted to \$139,101 and \$136,751 at December 31, 2024 and 2023, respectively.